-The principal developer of land within the District is Grand Parkway 1358 LP, a Texas limited partnership ("Grand Parkway 1358" or the "Developer"), which is owned and controlled by the Texas General Land Office.
+The original principal developer of land within the District is Grand Parkway 1358 LP, a Texas limited partnership ("Grand Parkway 1358" or the "Developer"), which is owned and controlled by the Texas General Land Office.
 Grand Parkway 1358 was created to own and/or develop land in the Harvest Green project, and all of the assets and liabilities of Grand Parkway 1358 is related solely to the Harvest Green project.
+Additionally, Grand Parkway HG2 LP, a Texas limited partnership ("GP HG2," or collectively, the "Developers") was created to develop approximately 270 acres in the District.